W.C. Gardner

 Le Touret Memorial

-William Charles Gardner was one of two children born to Henry and Elizabeth Ann Gardner.
+William Charles Gardner was one of two children born to Henry Arthur and Elizabeth Ann Gardner.

 Henry was a coal hewer in the Nelson area and originally came from a place called Shirley, in Hampshire.
-He was born around 1878.
 His wife came from the Somerset area.

-Some time between 1891 and 1895 the family moved from Southampton to the Nelson area where they set up their home at 33, High Street, Nelson, and later, moved further along to 42, High Street.
+Some time between 1891 and 1895 the family moved from Southampton to the Nelson area where they set up their home at 33, High Street, Nelson, but then moved further along to 42, High Street.

-This is where William’s sister A.M.
-Gardner was born.
+This is where William’s sister Alice Maud Gardner was born in 1893.

 News: